Jared284/security-portfolio/labs/03-cloud-security-monitoring/07-reflections-and-improvements/README.md

 - automated remediation or containment actions
 - clearer severity tiers for different alert types
 - more formal investigation playbooks for each detection
-- better architectural visualization of the two monitoring paths
+- better architectural visualization of the monitoring paths

 I would also want to strengthen the narrative around why different telemetry sources matter and how they can be used together to improve visibility.